geoza2000/OASA-Telematics/README.md

 ## Description
 This is an API helping me and you implementing the OASA API in a more normal way by parsing a mesh of data.

+__WARNING: The API is not ready yet so some endpoints may be missing.__

 ## Getting started

 ### Prerequisite